-Before installing a DIMM, make sure that you understand the required installation order, depending on whether you are implementing memory mirroring, memory rank sparing, or independent memory mode.
-See ThinkSystem SN850 Compute Node Memory Population Reference for the required installation order.
+Before installing a memory module, make sure that you understand the required installation order, depending on whether you are implementing memory mirroring, memory rank sparing, or independent memory mode.
+See "Memory module installation rules and order" on page 29 for detailed information about memory configuration and setup.

-If you are installing an optional processor, install it before installing DIMMs.
-See "Install a processor-heat-sink module" on page 47.
+If you are installing an optional processor, install it before installing memory modules.
+See "Install a processor-heat-sink module" on page 53

-Before you install a DIMM, complete the following steps:
+Before you install a memory module, complete the following steps:

-- 1. Read "Installation Guidelines" on page 28 to ensure that you work safely. - 2.
+- 1. Read "Installation Guidelines" on page 26 to ensure that you work safely. - 2.
 Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you. - 3.
-Remove the compute node cover (see "Remove the compute node cover" on page 32 for instructions). - 4.
-If you are installing DCPMMs for the first time, follow the instructions in "DC Persistent Memory Module (DCPMM) setup" on page 40 so that the system supports DCPMMs.
+Remove the compute node cover (see "Remove the top cover" on page 36).

-To install a DIMM, complete the following steps:
+To install a memory module, complete the following steps:

 Attention: Memory modules are sensitive to static discharge and require special handling.
-In addition to the standard guidelines for "Handling static-sensitive devices" on page 31:
+In addition to the standard guidelines for Handling static-sensitive devices:

 - Always wear an electrostatic-discharge strap when removing or installing memory modules.
-Electrostatic-discharge gloves can also be used. - Never hold two or more memory modules together so that they touch.
-Do not stack memory modules directly on top of each other during storage. - Never touch the gold memory module connector contacts or allow these contacts to touch the outside of the memory-module connector housing. - Handle memory modules with care: never bend, twist, or drop a memory module.
+Electrostaticdischarge gloves can also be used. - Never hold two or more memory modules together so that they touch.
+Do not stack memory modules directly on top of each other during storage. - Never touch the gold memory module connector contacts or allow these contacts to touch the outside of the memory-module connector housing. - Handle memory modules with care: never bend, twist, or drop a memory module. - Do not use any metal tools (such as jigs or clamps) to handle the memory modules, because the rigid metals may damage the memory modules. - Do not insert memory modules while holding packages or passive components, which can cause package cracks or detachment of passive components by the high insertion force.